benjaminrburnley/benjaminrburnley.github.io/_pages/teaching.md

 "Ben was incredible!
 His discussion section was always interesting yet informative.
 His knowledge on the research paper was especially helpful and he was available to meet when I had questions about it."

-Ben always validated differing opinions and supported all students equally.
+"Ben always validated differing opinions and supported all students equally."